 Under subsection 13.2(4), registrants are required to make reasonable efforts to keep their clients' KYC information current.
 We consider information to be current if it is sufficiently up-to-date to support a suitability determination.
-For example, a portfolio manager with discretionary authority should update its clients' KYC information frequently.
-A dealer that only occasionally recommends trades to a client should ensure that the client's KYC information is up to date at the time a proposed trade or recommendation is made.
 At a minimum, registrants must review KYC information collected under subsection 13.2(2)(c) at the frequency set out in subsection 13.2(4.1).
 If an exempt market dealer is also registered in another dealer registration category, we expect KYC information collected under subsection 13.2(2)(c) to have been reviewed within the last 12 months prior to recommending or trading in an exempt security.